video-annotation-project/video-annotation-tool/userguide.md

 cd ..
 ```
 ### Setting up your AWS account
 Our project relies entirely upon AWS for hosting our database, webserver, video/image files, and machine learning EC2 instances.
+You will need to set up the various Amazon Web Services to be able to use the source code.

 #### S3 Bucket
 First, create a S3 bucket where you will store all of your videos, images, and model files.
 If you have never done this before, you can follow [this tutorial](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html).
 Once you have your bucket, create four folders inside: